Managing Diabetes

 If diet and exercise alone are not sufficient for managing the diabetes, oral medications may be prescribed by your healthcare professional.

-Multiple Daily Injections (MDI)
+Multiple daily injections (MDI)

 If your diabetes has continued to progress, you may need to administer insulin to help regulate glucose levels.